yahoojapan/geobleu/README.md

 #### Hyperparameter settings
 As for the hyperparameters for GEO-BLEU, we use N = 3 (using unigram, bigram, and trigram), w_n = 1/3 (modified precisions are geometric-averaged with equal weights), and beta = 0.5 (so that the proximity between two points becomes e^-1 when they are 1 km away).

-For DTW, we use 1 km as the unit length, dividing the distance calculated with the cell coordinates by 2 internally.
+For DTW, we use 1 km as the unit length, dividing the distance calculated with cell coordinates by 2 internally.

 ## Sample implementation of GEO-BLEU itself